YunyiShen/YunyiShen.github.io/_pages/cv.md

 Education
 ======

+* Ph.D in Electrical Engineering and Computer Science, Massachusetts Institute of Technology, 2022-?
 * M.S. in Statistics, University of Wisconsin-Madison, 2018-2021
 * M.S. in Wildlife Ecology, University of Wisconsin-Madison, 2018-2021
 * B.S. in Integrated Science/Physical Biology, Peking University, 2014-2018